Step 1: Short Intro Lecture

 - the solar panel structure and if it has a flat, fixed or has an adjustable angle.

-- Now answer the following questions on the same page as your sketch:
+- Answer the following questions on the same page as your sketch:

 - What was used to assemble all the individual ‘systems’ of the car?

 - What material was used as the axle bearing?

 - How much does the car weigh in grams?

 - Check your work: Look at these past student examples and compare against your own sketches.
-Do NOT go on until you show the teacher your sketches – it’s a grade!
+Do NOT go on until each individual student shows the teacher your sketches – it’s a grade!